samrandria/CV/README.md

-**Here, you will find some work that I am proud to have contributed to, both in my career in (scientific) diplomacy and as a researcher at the Technische Universität München**
+**Here, you will find some work that I am proud to have contributed to, both in my career in (scientific) diplomacy, and as a researcher at the Technische Universität München**

 ----
 # My career as a diplomat (2024-2026)